Skip to content

 Your child’s Education, Health and Care Plan (EHCP) will be reviewed every year.
 The annual review looks at:

-The annual review should include involve you and your child in all stages.
+You and your child should be involved at all stages of the annual review process.
 This includes the annual review meeting.

 Before the Review Meeting

-The school will invite you to the review.
+You will be invited to the review and told who is leading the meeting.
 You can bring a friend, relative, or independent supporter to the meeting if you would like to.
 Where possible, the review process should involve your child.
 They should be encouraged to attend all or part of the meeting.

 Other professionals involved in your child’s education should also receive an invitation.